 5th Sunday of Easter (A)

-Do Not Be Troubled
+The Darkest Hour: Do Not be Troubled

 “Victory at all costs, victory in spite of terror, victory however long and hard the road may be, for without victory there is no survival.
 We shall not flag or fail.
 We shall go on to the end.
 We shall fight in France, we shall fight on the seas, we shall fight in the air.
 We shall defend our island, whatever the cost may be.
 We shall never surrender.”